matildeoliveirasilvafeup/Algorithm-Strategies/README.md

 <img src=""/>   meter imagem do logo do jogo
 </p>

-**RunCollector** is a game where the player collects coins while navigating through levels filled with sharp spikes.
-The main objective is to collect as many coins as possible while avoiding obstacles that could lead to a Game Over.
-With increasing difficulty across levels, the game challenges the player to achieve the highest possible score.
+**RunCollector** is a game where players collect coins while navigating through levels filled with sharp spikes and other hazards.
+The main objective is to gather as many coins as possible while skillfully avoiding obstacles that could lead to a Game Over.
+With progressively difficulty, **RunCollector** offers an engaging experience, testing players' reflexes and strategy as they strive to achieve the highest score.

 > Developed by **Matilde Silva** (up202305722@edu.fe.up.pt), **Sérgio Almeida** (up202305946@edu.fe.up.pt), and **Tiago Almeida** (up202303450@edu.fe.up.pt) for **LDTS 2024** at **FEUP**.
 ---